mobile-directing-system/mds-server/docs/sites/groups.rst

 Groups are used for grouping users globally but also for operations.
 These groups can be used in the adress book.

+A valid group must have an non-empty title.

 Create group
 ============